A Place for Mom

 Written by Claire Samuels

-Many recent retirees aren’t ready to commit to long days in rocking chairs or slow games of chess.
-Instead, these baby boomers want to stay active and social.
+Many recent retirees and other baby boomers want to stay active and social, whether than means sports, spas, or off-site events.
 Retirement communities are adapting to meet their needs for a fun, stylish, and carefree lifestyle — with independent living options that seem more like resorts than retirement communities.

 Key Takeaways